 What You’ll Need For The Filling:

-2 large boneless, skinless chicken breasts, cooked in water and chopped into large chunks
+2 large boneless, skinless chicken breasts, cooked chopped into large chunks

 1 stick of butter

 6-8 large button mushroom, sliced